jamesrascal/wordpress-backup/README.md

 - Combines SQL Database and Only the WordPress files for easy restores.
 - Can be set on a cron job.

+Update: 2022 Works with latest wordpress (Stable release: 6.0 / 24 May 2022)

 There are 2 parts to this script: